-In KS1, a more fluid 'Rainbow' approach is used, whereby all the children in Years 1 and 2 start on the 'Sun' at the beginning of each session.
+In Early Years and KS1, a more fluid 'Rainbow' approach is used, whereby all the children in these classes start on the 'Sun' at the beginning of each session.
 Depending on whether their behaviour in class is positive or negative, they go up towards the 'Rainbow' and 'Treasure Chest' or down to the 'Cloud' or 'Rain Cloud'.

-2. If children are removed from the classroom due to repeated misbehaviour (such as: inappropriate noise, poor concentration, impertinence, poor working practice, disrespect for people or property) or serious misbehaviour they must report to another class or to the deputy headteacher, explaining why they need to be removed from the class and when they can return.
+2. If children are removed from the classroom due to repeated misbehaviour (such as: inappropriate noise, poor concentration, impertinence, poor working practice, disrespect for people or property) or serious misbehaviour they must be escorted by a member of staff (the class teacher may need assistance for this via the walkie-talkie) to another class or to the deputy headteacher, explaining why they need to be removed from the class and when they can return.
 They should take appropriate work if possible.
 If this happens, please inform the headteacher.